tatsuyaokunaga/Simpsons_Detection/README.md

 For more details, please refer to [arXiv paper](http://arxiv.org/abs/1512.02325).
 For training procedure for 300x300 model, please, follow `SSD_simpthons_training.ipynb` for examples.

-Moreover, `videotest_example.py` file is a useful script to test `SSD` on video or on camera input.
+If you run `videotest_example.py` file, Simpsons movie file (001.mp4) will be played and character will be detected.
+Please execute
+`$python videotest_example.py`
+code at terminal.

 This code was tested with `Keras` v2.1.6,`Tensorflow` v1.8.0,`OpenCV` v3.4.1